-The Enneagram of Personality’s philosophy is all about being honest with yourself on a sincere level.
-Your Enneagram personality type can help you recognize unconscious habits, your strongest desires, and your deepest fears.
-Learning the Enneagram personality type that you resonate with the most can guide you to becoming a better person using this self-knowledge.
+Using the Enneagram requires being sincerely honest with yourself.
+Your Enneagram personality type can help you recognize your unconscious habits, strongest desires, and deepest fears.
+Learning the Enneagram personality type that you resonate with the most can strengthen self-awareness, reveal strengths and weaknesses, and help you develop healthy behavior.

 Read on to learn how to find out your Enneagram type so you can determine which one fits you best.
-You can also find out more about Wing types, like what they are and which one you think describes you the closest.
-There are helpful tips listed to guide you to your final decision and the best Enneagram personality tests to assess your assumptions.
+You can also find out more about Wing types, like what they are and which ones you believe are most relatable.
+There are helpful tips to guide you to your final decision and recommendations for the best Enneagram personality tests to assess your assumptions.

 How To Find Your Enneagram Type

 Consider The Motivations Of Each Enneagram Type

-Examining the enneagram motivation of each type is quite possibly the most effective way to hone in which number you most strongly identify with.
+Examining the enneagram motivation of each type is quite possibly the most effective way to hone in on which number you most strongly identify with.
 Honestly evaluating which motivations you deeply connect with is a great first step for finding your enneagram type.

 The motivations for each enneagram type are separated into two categories containing aspects that make a person who identifies with that personality type unique.
 These categories are the Enneagram core desires and the Enneagram core fears.
-You might find all of the core desires and core fears relatable, but you only truly have one dominant.
+You might find all of the core desires and fears relatable, but you only truly have one dominant.

-Uncovering your motivations can help you begin to understand why you think and respond the way you do and dive deeper into the Enneagram type you identify with.
+Uncovering your motivations can help you understand why you think and respond the way you do and dive deeper into the Enneagram type you identify with.

 Enneagram Motivations Of Type One: The Reformer

 As a dominant Enneagram type one, you are wise of the faults we have in our world and put in efforts to bring out its best to become a better place.
-You want to bring out the best in people, but that can sometimes come off a little too harsh and high-standard for them.
-You are a very responsible and mature person, but also caring with ethical morale.
+You want to bring out the best in people, but that can sometimes come off too harsh and high-standard for them.
+You are a very responsible and mature person and caring with ethical morale.

 - Enneagram Core Desires: Being ethical and having integrity